 As a general rule, cat vaccinations last one year.
 Cat’s require an annual course of booster vaccinations to help ‘update’ their response system to remember how to fight against serious infections and to maintain their immunity.

 Prevention is better than cure, which is why all our Animal Trust clinics provide cat boosters, which includes FeLV and also preventative treatments against flea and worms at no extra cost.

 At Animal Trust, we’re continually striving to make veterinary treatment more affordable and accessible for all pets in the north-west – we even have visits from pet owners outside the local areas.

 If your cat requires a primary or booster course of vaccinations, book an appointment with your local Animal Trust clinic for a free consultation.
 You can rest assured knowing it won’t cost you a penny to visit the vet and discuss your pet’s health.
 Our experienced team will help and advise on the best possible preventative treatments available; we only charge for the medication or surgery prescribed.

 Whether you have visited one of our Animal Trust clinics previously or are a new patient, we are here to help all pet owners; everyone is welcome.
-For new patients, register your pet online at our Bolton, Blackburn, Ellesmere Port, Failsworth (Manchester), Shrewsbury or Leeds Animal Trust clinic, in advance of their first visit.
+For new patients, register your pet online, we have veterinary clinics in Bolton, Blackburn, Manchester, Leeds, Dewsbury, Shrewsbury, Ellesmere Port, Birkenhead and Wrexham.
+Find your surgery here.